fylgja/site/src/components/scroll-slider.md

 ## Config

-Want more control on the base styles, than the CSS variables.
-Down here are the following SCSS variables you can modify.
+Want more control on the base styles, then the CSS variables, here are the following SCSS variables you can modify.

 ```scss
 $enable-scroll-overflow-fix: true !default;